-Plaintiff’s premises liability lawsuit alleged that her leg fell through the floor of a patio on defendant’s property.
+Plaintiff’s premises liability lawsuit alleged that her leg fell through the floor of a patio on the defendant’s property.
 The jury found the defendant partially responsible and awarded a whopping $6,207.08 with no damages for pain and suffering.
-Improbably, Plaintiff’s attorney appealed, arguing that the damages award was inadequate as a matter of law and the trial court should have awarded damages (additur) or awarded a new trial.
+Improbably, the Plaintiff’s attorney appealed, arguing that the damages award was inadequate as a matter of law and the trial court should have awarded damages (additur) or awarded a new trial.

 The appellate court disagreed, finding juries can essentially do whatever they want.
 One thing is for sure: this jury was not a big fan of this plaintiff.

 The Argument for Additur

 Remittitur allows Maryland judges to either reduce the verdict or award a new trial when the trial judge believes the verdict was excessive based on the evidence.
 The courts give the plaintiff an option in these cases.
 Take the lesser verdict or take a new trial.
 We have faced this choice before and it is a tough call in many cases.

 Similarly, the doctrine of additur comes into play if the damage award is inadequate.
 Under this doctrine, if the trial court determines the verdict is inadequate, it can grant a complete or partial new trial.

 Judges reduce jury verdicts when they believe the verdict is unreasonable based on the facts of the case.
 Why can’t they increase the value as well?
 What is good for the goose is good for the gander.
 In Fileccia v.
 Nationwide, the Appellate Court of Connecticut stated that: